 Rånäs Castle Photo: Anders Fredriksen

-The program committee welcomes you to the Wallenberg Advanced Scientific Forum on the theme Measuring What Matters: Evaluation as a Driver of Multimodal Generative AI.
+The program committee welcomes you to the Wallenberg Advanced Scientific Forum on the theme Measuring What Matters: Evaluation as a Driver of Generative AI.

 Deep generative models are advancing the state of the art in artificial intelligence by effectively capturing and recreating complex patterns in high-dimensional, real-world data.
 Recent breakthroughs in generating text, images, and video have led to the development of new ecosystems and are already making a tangible impact on the world.
 Applications in other modalities are expected to soon experience similar growth.